zmtomorrow/GeneralizationGapInAmortizedInference/README.md

 # Generalization Gap in Amortized Inference
-This repo provides the code for paper Generalization Gap in Amortized Inference, we provide pre-trained model for CIFAR dataset.
+This repo provides the code for paper ``Generalization Gap in Amortized Inference'', we provide pre-trained models for CIFAR dataset.